slaclab/lcls-cu-inj-model-deployment/README.md

 ## To check deployment
 First set up kubectl by following the instructions in this [link](https://k8s.slac.stanford.edu/ad-accel-online-ml).
-To see the deployment logs of the container, you can use the following commands to get the name of the snd-model pod that's running, and then view the logs:
+To see the deployment logs of the container, you can use the following commands to get the name of the pod that's running, and then view the logs:
 ```bash
 kubectl get pods